abixxvii/abixxvii.github.io/_talks/Project Mjolnir.md

       <strong>My contributions focused on mechanical design optimization, integrating quick‑release mechanisms, and iterative prototyping</strong> of the frame and clamp systems.
     </p>
     <p>
-      <strong>The quick‑release mechanisms I developed allow users to adjust the seat and footrest without tools</strong>—eliminating the need for hex keys and making the bike significantly more intuitive, accessible, and field-friendly.
+      <strong>The quick‑release mechanisms I developed allow users to adjust the seat and footrest without tools</strong> eliminating the need for hex keys and making the bike significantly more intuitive, accessible, and field-friendly.
     </p>
     <p>
       🔗 <a href="https://projectmjolnir.com/" target="_blank">Project Mjolnir website</a>